otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 - _If a dataset is **not** present for this problem, has discussion been made about the input space or input data for your problem?_
 - _Are there any abnormalities or characteristics about the input space or dataset that need to be addressed? (categorical variables, missing values, outliers, etc.)_

+- Describe dataset
-Discuss stats, provide head/tail
+- provide head/tail
-Skewness
-Outliers
+- provide stats

-Unnecessary rows
+- Unnecessary rows
-Empty values
+- Empty values
+- Outliers
+  - Bundled Games
+  - outliers with information
+- Skewness

 ### Exploratory Visualization
 In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
 The visualization should adequately support the data being used.
 Discuss why this visualization was chosen and how it is relevant.
 Questions to ask yourself when writing this section: